J.P. Crawford Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.
+- The eight strikeouts per nine innings compiled by the Rockies pitching staff ranks 25th in the league.

-- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.28).
+- The Rockies have the 24th-ranked team ERA among all league pitching staffs (5.28).

 - Rockies pitchers combine to give up 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).